-NOTICE OF RACE: NIMBY XXI, the 21th Annual "Not In My Back Yard"
+NOTICE OF RACE: NIMBY XXIII, the 23nd Annual

 Road Trip Regatta

-Friday, June 23 – Sunday, June 25, 2017
+Friday, June 21 – Sunday, June 23, 2019

 Chairperson: Wright Finney

-Notice of Race: NIMBY XXI
+Notice of Race: NIMBY XXIII

 Registration: The NIMBY regatta has always been designed to be enjoyable for racers and non-racers alike, with a "No Class" offered along with the traditional racing classes.
 The registration fee will again be the usual $20, and will include happy hour beverages and a pre-supper party on Saturday, trophies, and an item of some sort with the NIMBY logo.
 We do ask that everyone who participates in any of the NIMBY activities register for the event to help defray expenses.
 A registration form is separate from this notice – please print and fill it out and bring it to the event with your payment (there is no early registration required).

-The waters in St. Joseph Bay can range from flat to quite choppy, depending on the wind speed and direction.
+The waters in Santa Rosa Sound can range from flat to choppy, depending on the wind speed and direction.
 The courses will be well-marked.
 There is some small boat traffic crossing the course, but we will avoid any unnecessary contact with large craft.
 There will be no offshore sailing, and several chase boats will be at the ready for rest or rescues.
-We plan to run races for longboards, hybrids, and Kona boards if there is at least 5 knots of wind, adding Formula boards if we reach 8 knots and there is sufficient participation.
+Classes will be determined based upon registrants at the event, but we usually have Longboard and Sport fleets, and we'll add Formula and/or Kona if there is sufficient participation (along with the now legendary "No-Class").
 The courses will be designed to suit the racers, but may include some non-standard configurations which will be challenging but fun.

 In the tradition of the NIMBY, we will be continuing a long-standing tradition of featuring one or more long distance races on Saturday.
-We'll start at the park beach and sail a long distance course to a point on the St. Joseph's Peninsula on the other side of the eponymous bay.
+We'll start at the park beach and sail a long distance course to a point on Santa Rosa barrier island.
+There will probably be two or more legs in each direction.
 Depending on the wind direction, we will either reverse the course for the return trip or set a new course back to the launch site.
-Non-sailors can ask the various chase boat skippers for a ride to the finish line (space available), where we will provide refreshments to the racers during a rest break before the race back.
+Nonsailors can ask the various chase boat skippers for a ride to the finish line (space available), where we will provide refreshments to the racers during a rest break before the race back.
 It can blow from 5 to 15+ knots depending upon the sea breeze – sailors might want to bring a variety of equipment to be able to adapt to the conditions.
-Classes will be determined based upon registrants at the event, but we usually have Longboard and Sport fleets, and we'll add Formula and/or Kona if there is sufficient participation (along with the now legendary "No-Class").